airsonic/airsonic/documentation/INSTALL.md

 In order to install and run Libresonic, you will need:

   * A JDK installation.
 1.8.x series of OpenJDK or Oracle JDK 8+ should work.
   * A running [Tomcat](http://tomcat.apache.org/) server.
 If you're unfamiliar with Tomcat, there are many [guides](https://www.linode.com/docs/websites/frameworks/apache-tomcat-on-ubuntu-16-04) on it.
+For debian/ubuntu like distributions, you may need to ensure /etc/default/tomcat8 has the correct JAVA_HOME set.

 ### Download Libresonic